microsoft/clrmd/doc/v2_roadmap.md

 5. Clean up the design of a lot of weird parts of the library.  - **Approved** - *That is the goal of ClrMD 2.0.*
 6. Improve the messages and exceptions thrown by the library. - **Tentatively Planned**
 7. Document the expected 'cost' of main operations in memory/CPU.  - **Unsure** - *There's so many factors here I'm not sure what success looks like, but I'll take a look.*

+# TODO reminders

+(Notes to myself about what I need to revisit.)

+1. ThreadPool related code.